NathanVaughn/vscode-task-runner/README.md

-# VSCode Task Runner
+# VS Code Task Runner

-This is a command-line tool to execute VSCode [Tasks](https://code.visualstudio.com/docs/editor/tasks) defined in the `.vscode/tasks.json` file.
+This is a command-line tool to execute VS Code [Tasks](https://code.visualstudio.com/docs/editor/tasks) defined in the `.vscode/tasks.json` file.
 This allows you to write Tasks once, and run them in the same manner in your editor and in CI/CD.

-This tool aims to be as feature-complete as possible with what VSCode supports for Windows, MacOSX and Linux.
-Much of the logic is taken directly from the VSCode source code and reimplemented in Python.
+This tool aims to be as feature-complete as possible with what VS Code supports for Windows, MacOSX and Linux.
+Much of the logic is taken directly from the VS Code source code and reimplemented in Python.

-This pairs well with VSCode extensions that add Task buttons such as [actboy168.tasks](https://marketplace.visualstudio.com/items?itemName=actboy168.tasks).
+This pairs well with VS Code extensions that add Task buttons such as [actboy168.tasks](https://marketplace.visualstudio.com/items?itemName=actboy168.tasks).

 ## Usage